I wish I was fabulous!

 Some food for thought

-* Artistic expression: Drag has a long history as an artistic expression.
-Drag artists have contributed to the art, theater and fashion scenes by creating spectacular looks, pushing the boundaries of creativity and delivering a unique performance that has influenced many artistic fields.
+• Artistic expression: Drag has a long history as an artistic expression.
+Drag artists have contributed to the art, theater and fashion scenes by creating spectacular looks, pushing creative boundaries and offering unique performances that can educate audiences on issues related to sexuality, diversity, self-acceptance, gender equality, equal rights, anti-oppression, mental health and more.

 1. Economic insecurity